-The services provided by PAIiIZ, according to its mission are free of charge.
+The services provided by PAIiIZ are, in accordance with its mission, free of charge.

-In order to ensure the best quality of service, the Agency is divided into departments and buroeaus with defined responsibilities:
+In order to ensure the best quality service, the Agency is divided into departments and bureaus with defined responsibilities:

-- the Foreign Investment Department is responsible for winning foreign investors and ensuring the best quality of services.
-The employees of this department advise the companies in scope of the best location and take part in the negotiations.
-The Foreign Investment Department assists the companies at the investment and also supports the firms which have already invested in Poland, - one of the most important departments is the Economic Promotion Department.
-Promotional activities of the department include organization of seminars, conferences, economic forums for investors both in Poland and abroad as well as exhibitions abroad.
+- The Foreign Investment Department is responsible for winning foreign investors and ensuring the best quality services.
+The employees of this department advise companies in terms of the best location and take part in negotiations.
+The Foreign Investment Department assists companies with investment and also supports firms which have already invested in Poland. - One of the most important departments is the Economic Promotion Department.
+Promotional activities of the department include the organization of seminars, conferences, economic forums for investors both in Poland and abroad as well as exhibitions abroad.
 It is also responsible for publications and promotion materials on Poland and its economy.

-Since 2011 in PAlilZ operates also China - Poland Economic Cooperation Centre as a "one-stop shop" providing comprehensive information on investment opportunities in Poland and offering support for Chinese companies during the investment process.
-The Centre is responsible for: promotion of Poland as a location for FDI, identifying sources of foreign direct investment, supporting the missions and delegations from China, preparing analysis & information, maintaining regular contact with Chinese companies operating in Poland, Go China Project.
-More information you can find on: www.gochina.gov.pl
+Since 2011, China - Poland Economic Cooperation Centre operates in PAliIZ as a "one-stop shop" providing comprehensive information on investment opportunities in Poland and offering support for Chinese companies during the investment process.
+The Centre is responsible for: promotion of Poland as a location for FDI, identifying sources of foreign direct investment, supporting missions and delegations from China, preparing analysis & information, maintaining regular contact with Chinese companies operating in Poland as well as for the Go China Project.
+The Agency also has a China Representative Office in Shanghai.
+More information can be found on: www.gochina.gov.pl.